 Originally from Latvia, Agnese Cebere grew up in Sweden, and earned her BA in Intermedia Art at Edinburgh College of Art, Scotland.
 She graduated with an MA in Media Studies from The New School in New York in 2018, where her research focused on embodiment and technology as they converge in screendance.

-She is now based in Eugene, Oregon, where she works as an instructor in Art at the University of Oregon.
+She is now based in Eugene, Oregon, where she worked as an instructor in Art at the University of Oregon from 2022–2025.
 She served as Program Director at Eugene Contemporary Art from 2019–2023 and graduated with an MFA in Art from the University of Oregon in 2022.
+She is currently a member of Ditch Projects and an instructor of art and art history at Linn-Benton Community College.